srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Again close the **Device twin** blade.

-1. Close the Simulated Device blade to return back to the IoT Hub blade.
+1. Close the simulated device blade to return back to the IoT Hub blade.

 ## Exercise 5: Retire the Device